Our story

 2021: With support from Mission Rabies and WVS as well as dozens of educators, volunteer vets and animal handlers, we have protected nearly 100 communities from the threat of rabies,

-Thanks to the generosity of our volunteers and donors, the Gongo Centre has now become a reality.
+Thanks to the generosity of our volunteers and donors, our dream of founding a Veterinary Centre of Excellence in Tanzania became a reality on 25 October 2025.

-Veterinary care, laboratory and surgery facilities for animals throughout the Meru region and beyond
+Veterinary care, laboratory and surgery facilities for animals throughout the Meru district and beyond

 A base for our anti-rabies campaigns, accelerating our efforts to protect communities and prevent the spread of rabies